Satellite Internet ProvidersCheck Availability

 - Installation: Viasat dispatches certified technicians to install your satellite system.
 The technician will install the satellite dish and configure your primary computer to use the service.
 Installation requires routing a cable through one exterior and one interior wall.
 If your home has a basement or crawlspace, the technician might be able to route the cable through a floor.

 - Features: New Viasat customers can receive an introductory three-month discount depending on the plan chosen.
-You can also add DIRECTV and digital phone service, which features unlimited calls throughout Canada and the United States.
+You can also add DIRECTV and digital phone service, which features unlimited calls throughout Canada and the U.S.

 - Available almost anywhere, even in rural areas